Package 'fuj'

 Value

 None, called for its side-effects.
-When conditions are met, will signal a verboseMessage condition.
+When conditions are met, will signal a verbose_message condition.

 Examples